 - Try an over-the-counter gas remedy.
-Medications containing simethicone, such as Gas-X or Mylanta Gas, are designed to break up gas bubbles in the digestive tract.
-Medications such as Beano are meant to decrease the amount of gas produced during the body’s digestion of beans and other high-fiber foods.
+Medications containing simethicone, like Gas-X or Mylanta Gas, are designed to break up gas bubbles in the digestive tract.
+Medications like Beano are meant to decrease the amount of gas produced during the body’s digestion of beans and other high fiber foods.

 - Give up smoking and chewing gum.
 This can make you swallow excess air, which builds up in your digestive tract.

-- Avoid carbonated beverages such as soda and beer.
+- Avoid carbonated beverages like soda and beer.
 This can cause gas bubbles to build up in your digestive tract.

 While farting is normal, excessive farting is not.
-Excessive farting can also disrupt your life.
+Excessive farting can also impact your everyday activities.
 It can make you feel embarrassed or self-conscious and get in the way of you enjoying your everyday activities.

-In cases where excessive farting isn’t easily managed with at-home remedies, you should see your doctor.
-Be especially sure to see your doctor if your excessive flatulence is accompanied by:
+In cases where excessive farting isn’t easily managed with at-home remedies, see a doctor.
+Be especially sure to see a doctor if your excessive flatulence is accompanied by:

 - abdominal pain and bloating that doesn’t go away